thomasboyt/pearl/packages/pearl/README.md

 ## Todo

+- [ ] Fix mysterious test race condition
+  - I think the known-failure test is timing out, which counts as an "exception" instead of a "failure"?
 - [ ] Fix `"Cannot find module 'sat'"` errors when importing TypeScript definition
 - [ ] Add new examples
 - [ ] Improve coroutine API: